 In 1964 Wiley left academia to work full time with CORE as the associate national director, second in command to national director James Farmer.
 After an unsuccessful attempt to become the national director after Farmer, he left CORE and created his own group called the Poverty/Rights Action Center (P/RAC) in Washington, D.C.
 Under the influence of two Columbia University School of Social Work professors, Frances Fox Piven and Richard Cloward, Wiley sought to promote racial justice by providing economic opportunities for the poor.
 In June 1966, he organized several demonstrations that led to the formation of the National Welfare Rights Organization (NWRO).

-In the middle of his attempts to start a new project, Wiley died in a boating accident in August 1973.
+In the middle of his attempts to start a new project, Wiley died in a boating accident in the Chesapeake Bay on August 8, 1973.
+He was 42.
 Wiley’s legacy, however, lived on as hundreds of grassroots organizations in Boston, Chicago, Little Rock, and other localities continued to fight for economic justice for the poor.